 The coordinator is available to answer questions.
-The position is currently held by Dorr Fox who can be reached at dfox@hamiltonma.gov or (978) 468-5516.
+The position is currently held by Pat Shannon who can be reached at pshannon@hamiltonma.gov or (978) 626-5202.

 An important part of this plan is an assessment of community needs that must be consistent with Community Preservation Act criteria.
 These needs fall into the categories outlined in the Act: open space, recreation, historic preservation, and community housing.
 Fortunately, Hamilton completed a two-year comprehensive planning effort which resulted in the Town's Master Plan, adopted in February 2004 by the Planning Board.
-This, along with other studies, including the Heritage Landscape Inventory completed in May 2005, the Town's Open Space and Recreation Plan adopted in 2015, the joint Hamilton and Wenham 2012 Recreation Master Plan, and Hamilton's Housing Production Plan accepted in April 2013, provide the basis for the needs assessment in this plan.
+This, along with other studies, including the Heritage Landscape Inventory completed in May 2005, the Town's Open Space and Recreation Plan adopted in 2015 and refined in 2020, the joint Hamilton and Wenham 2012 Recreation Master Plan, and Hamilton's 2019 Housing Production Plan, provide the basis for the needs assessment in this plan.